 - Now, we will add a parameter to the event.
 While you can add any number of parameters to a logged event, we will add only one here in the tutorial.
 We'll name this parameter "Document page"

 - We will now bind the value of the parameter to the document's page number.
-This will allow us to track what page of the document our users are browsing.
+Thanks to binding - that is, thanks to our ability to get the value from the document and store it in this parameter - we can track which page of the document our users are browsing.